tessgi/TessGiWebsite/content/pages/observing/faq.md

 **Will funds be available to support GI proposers?**

 Yes.
-TESS Guest Investigators at US Institutions may apply for funding to support their TESS Investigations.
-There are three levels of funding: small programs, large programs, and key projects.
+TESS Guest Investigators at U.S.-based Institutions may apply for funding to support their TESS Investigations.
+There are three levels of funding:

-We anticipate that a small program award will be around $50k and large program around $200k.
-Key projects are large multi-year programs and will be awarded $200k a year.
+ * Small proposals ~ $70,000. (per award)
+ * Large proposals ~ $250,000 (per award)
+ * Ground-based projects - up to $500,000 (in total for this catagory)

 **Will proposals asking for FFI-only data be funded?**